ARMmbed/mbed-client/docs/Howto.md

 Where `instance_id` is the Resource Instance ID, for example `/3/0/11/0`.

-Check the [M2MDevice API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/m2mdevice_8h.html) to find which enums are supported for `integer` or `string` value types.
+Read the [M2MDevice API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/m2mdevice_8h.html) to find which enums are supported for `integer` or `string` value types.

 There are other APIs in the `M2MDevice` class that you can use to set, remove and modify new values for the resources.